TheGenio/java-simplebank/README.md

 Simple Bank is a simple banking application.
 It allows users to create and manage bank accounts, make transactions, and view account balances.

-# Java SimpleBank

-Java SimpleBank is a simple banking application implemented in Java.
+Thhis simple banking application is implemented in Java.

 ## Features